 Find your workers’ comp class code

-Visit this helpful directory to get help finding the right workers’ compensation class code(s) for your small business.
+Visit this helpful directory to find the right workers’ compensation classification code(s) for your small business.
 This directory provides both numerical and alphabetical lists of class codes, plus a Workers Compensation Classification Guide to offer even more information.

 Workers’ comp insurance made easy

-Trying to understand workers’ compensation class codes and rates can be confusing.
-Pie can help.
-We’ve taken the guesswork out of the process and are focused on providing workers’ comp insurance made for small businesses.
+If figuring out workers’ compensation insurance seems overwhelming, you’re not alone.
+Pie Insurance can help.
+We’ve taken the guesswork out of the process and we’re passionate about providing workers’ comp insurance for small businesses across the country.

 Are you overpaying for workers' comp?